-G. Brint Ryan of Dallas, Texas, was first appointed to the UNTS Board of Regents in 2009 and has served as the Board’s Chairman since 2013.
-He was reappointed in 2015, and his term expires in May 2021.
+G. Brint Ryan of Dallas, Texas, was first appointed to the UNTS Board of Regents in 2009 .
+He was reappointed to the board in 2015, and his term expires in May 2021.

 Regent Ryan has received many awards and acknowledgments from UNT including the prestigious Wings of Eagles Presidential Award for his transformative impact on his alma mater in 2017.
 He was recognized with the Distinguished Alumnus Award in 2009 and again recognized with the Outstanding Alumnus Service Award in 2003.
 He was also the Alumnus of the Year, a recipient of the Distinguished Alumni Award from Pi Kappa Alpha, and the Distinguished Alumnus Award from the Beta Pi Chapter of Beta Alpha Psi in 1997.
 Regent Ryan has been on the Board of Trustees for Pi Kappa Alpha since 2012.
 He was elected Vice President of Pi Kappa Alpha in 2015.
 He previously served on the UNT Accounting Advisory Board and the UNT College of Business Advisory Board.